 ✔ No large final payment as with PCP if buying car

 ✔ Available on new and used cars alike

 Hire Purchase disadvantages

-✘ Unlike loan you don't own car until final payment
+✘ You don't own car until final payment

 ✘ Higher instalments may limit your choice of car

-✘ You lose out if car value falls faster than expected
+✘ You lose out if value falls faster than expected

 - A deposit reduces monthly payments and interest charges.
 Low or no-deposit options may be available.